gregorriegler/test-first-thinking-learning-hour/README.md

 - **What is the easiest example you can think of?**
 	- Now we're getting to a good starting point.

-### Concrete Practice - Leap Years
+### Concrete Practice - Roman Numerals
 Instruct the participants to form the same groups and use those 4 Questions on the Leap Years Kata.
 The Goal is to come up with a good first Test case.
 Bonus is, if it compiles and fails.
-Starting Point, Leap Years: https://cyber-dojo.org/creator/choose_ltf?exercise_name=Leap%20Years If there is time left, try something more difficult with Tic Tac Toe: https://codingdojo.org/kata/tic-tac-toe/ Those are katas we can solve using pure functions.
+Starting Point, Roman Numerals: https://cyber-dojo.org/creator/choose_ltf?exercise_name=Roman%20Numerals If there is time left, try something more difficult with Tic Tac Toe: https://codingdojo.org/kata/tic-tac-toe/ Those are katas we can solve using pure functions.